Ben-Sargeant/SudokuSolver/README.md

 1. The solution is then printed to the console.

 # Notes
-Most puzzles work, however, Tesseract has some difficulty in identifying stand alone digits.
-I have configured it the best I can and didn't want to spend too much time on it.
+Most puzzles work, however, Tesseract has some difficulty in identifying single digits.